Useful information for carers or families of anyone with a chronic health condition

 Dialysis Transport Options - Victoria (updated December 2013)

 Dialysis Transport Options - Western Australia

 Patients should be advised they may need to claim in advance in some states.
 In some states, support is available for family members, and some states also have patient accommodation available through the cancer organisations or hospitals at reduced cost.
 List of available resources is available from each State and Territory cancer organisation or local hospital.

 Annual $140 payment to people who experience additional increases in home energy costs from the use of essential medical equipment to manage their disability or medical condition.
 This payment must be claimed.
 It applies to you if you run a Home Dialysis machine in your home: refer Clean Energy Future - Q&A>> & Centrelink - Essential Medical Equipment Payment (translated versions available).

 Australian CKD Renal Health Networks - Government

 Regional and Rural Australia

-Free call service for people with, or affected by, kidney and urinary disease
+For people with, or affected by kidney and urinary disease

 National Relay Service - www.relayservice.com.au - for those with hearing or speech impairment